 Liability coverage is the basic coverage that most states require.
 Liability coverage only pays out for injuries and damage to the other party.
 For example, if you’re at fault for an accident, your insurance will pay for the car’s damage and any injuries.
 But, this does not cover damage to your car or injuries to yourself or your passengers.

 On the other hand, there’s a heftier form of insurance.
 Comprehensive coverage gives you protection against vandalism, fire, severe weather, and thieves.
 With this form of coverage, you’re covered against any damage around your vehicle.
-This includes hailstorms and break ins.
+This includes hailstorms and break-ins.
 To get the best coverage, you’ll want to set a deductible level that makes the most sense for your needs.
 An insurance agent can help you price out the accurate value of your car and equipment for coverage.
 But remember, as your deductible goes down, your monthly premium goes up.

 Filling a Claim

 Before anything else happens, you need to file a claim.
-You can do this within a couple days of the accident, but like most things: the sooner the better.
+You can do this within a couple of days of the accident, but like most things: the sooner the better.
 If you’re filing a claim against someone else, you need to let your insurance know who the other driver is.
 Some important details you’ll need are the name, address, license plate number, and insurance policy details.
 Additionally, if you took photos of the accident, submit them with the timestamp to your insurance carrier.
-Make sure to have the details of what happened before, during and after a collision.
+Make sure to have the details of what happened before, during, and after a collision.
 Your carrier and the other driver’s carrier will ask you questions about it, so make sure to have your facts and story straight.

 You will talk to both your insurance carrier and their insurance carrier.
 If you have missed days of work due to an injury, make note of that to ensure you’re properly compensated.